gdsbook/book/notebooks/12_feature_engineering.md

 # Spatial Feature Engineering

 In machine learning and data science, we are often equipped with *tons* of data.
-Indeed, given the constellation of packages to query data services, free and open source data sets, and the rapid and persistent collection of geographical data, there is simply too much data to even represent coherently in a single, tidy fashion.
+Indeed, given the constellation of packages to query data services, free and open source data-sets, and the rapid and persistent collection of geographical data, there is simply too much data to even represent coherently in a single, tidy fashion.
 However, we often need to be able to construct useful *features* from this rich and deep sea of data.

 Where data is available, but not yet directly *usable*, *feature engineering* helps to construct representations or transformations of the original data that are more useful for modeling a given phenomenon of interest.
 In traditional machine learning, feature engineering involves applying additional *domain knowledge* to raw information in order to structure it in a manner that is meaningful for a model.
 Often, this involves some sort of *transformation* of the original dataset, which is a well-studied concept in both classical statistics and remains so in machine learning methods.
 While *feature engineering* always relies on this implicit domain knowledge, it is an extremely important part of adapting general-purpose algorithms to unique or distinctive problems facing the every-day data scientist.

 Geography is one of the most high-quality, ubiquitous ways to introduce *domain knowledge* into a problem: everything has a position in both *space* and *time*.
-And, while things that happen near to one another *in time* do not necessarily have a fundamental relationship, things that are *near* one another are often related.
+And, while things that happen near one another *in time* do not necessarily have a fundamental relationship, things that are *near* one another are often related.
 Thus, space is the ultimate *linkage key*, allowing us to connect different datasets together in order to improve our models and our predictions.
-This means that, even for *aspatial*, "non-geographic" data, you can use *spatial feature engineering* to create useful, highly-relevant features for your analysis.
+This means that, even for *aspatial*, "non-geographic" data, you can use *spatial feature engineering* to create useful, highly relevant features for your analysis.

 At its core, *spatial feature engineering* is the process of developing additional information from raw data using *geographic knowledge*.
 This distilling of information can occur *between* datasets, where geography is used to link information in separate datasets together; or *within* datasets, where geography can be used to augment the information available for one sample by borrowing from nearby ones.
 This chapter is structured following that distinction: for cases where geography connects *different* datasets, we adopt the term "Map Matching", often used in industry; while we use the mirroring concept of "Map Synthesis" describing the use of geographical structure to derive new features from a given dataset.
-Technically speaking, some of the methods we review are similar across these two cases, or even the same; however they can be applied in the context of "matching" or "synthesis", and we consider those conceptually different, hence their inclusion in both sections.
-Throughout the chapter, we use the AirBnB nightly rental prices in San Diego, as well as auxiliary datasets such as elevation or Census demographics.
+Technically speaking, some of the methods we review are similar across these two cases, or even the same; however, they can be applied in the context of "matching" or "synthesis", and we consider those conceptually different, hence their inclusion in both sections.
+Throughout the chapter, we use the Airbnb nightly rental prices in San Diego, as well as auxiliary datasets such as elevation or census demographics.

 ```python
 import geopandas, pandas, libpysal.weights as weights, contextily